rocas777/Bomberman/docs/README.md

 >Gives you one more life (max 5)
 ![Door](screenshots/add_life.png)
 >
->Sets hero in a powerfull state where he can destroy blocks and kill monster just by walking to them for 10 steps
+>Sets hero in a powerfull state where he can destroy blocks and kill monster just by walking to them for 10 steps (Hulk Mode)
 ![Door](screenshots/invincible.png)
 >
 > #### Note: Obviously the drop rates were adjusted for each item for the sake of balance

 ### Score
-> The score has no real purpose to be fully honest, it is just there for competitive value if you will.
+> The score has no real practical purpose, it is just there for competitive value.
 Everytime you pick up a coin it will increase by one and while you are doing the campaign it will carry over to each new level (it won't reset to 0).

 ### Lives
-> These evidently are very important since if the player were to 'lose' instead he will just loose a life.
+> These evidently are very important since if the player were to 'lose', instead he will just lose a life.
 Also, everytime the hero picks up a life (from a drop) it will only increase the effective number of lives up to 5, so if you already have 5, your best bet would be to let the drop be and pick it up later if you need.

 ### Time
 > For every level the player will only have 2 minutes to win.
 Getting time drops will increase the total time by 15 seconds and there's no upper threshold.
 If the timer reaches 0 the will hero will fail that level, but he can always try again.

 ### States
-> Everytime the player looses a life he will enter a state of invulnerability for 1,6 seconds so that he has time reposition and think about his poor life choices :D. While this is going on the player's colors will tick so you can easily tell when it ends.
+> Everytime the player loses a life he will enter a state of invulnerability for 1,6 seconds so that he has to run from monsters and think about his poor life choices :D. While this, the player's colors will tick so you can easily tell when it ends.
 >
 > There's also another state that the player enters after picking it up that we previously described as 'turning into Hulk'.
-After entering this state, for the next 10 steps the player can destroy monsters and blocks just by walking to them.
-Similar to the above metioned state it is simple to tell if it is on or not due to the player's ticking colors and the fact that the number of steps remaining are tracked on the sidebar.
+After entering this state, for the next 10 steps the player can destroy monsters and blocks(removable ones only) just by walking to them.
+Similar to the above metioned state, the player's colors will change and the number of steps left will also be decremented on the right Panel.

 ### Movement and collision detection
 >The player moves according to keyboard input (A-left; S-down; D-right; W-up).